-On January 29, 1996, the Commission opened Docket No. 960100-TP to investigate the appropriate permanent number portability mechanism to implement in Florida.
-In the early stages of the FNPSG's review of permanent number portability, it determined which of the five permanent mechanisms, Location Routing Number (LRN), Carrier Portability Code (CPC), Release-to-Pivot (RTP), Local Area Number Portability (LANP), and Non-Geographic Number (NGN), that had been proposed in other jurisdictions should be analyzed on a more detailed basis.
+In the early stages of the FNPSG's review of permanent number portability, it determined which of the five permanent mechanisms, Location Routing Number (LRN), Carrier Portability Code (CPC), Release-to-Pivot (RTP), Local Area Number Portability (LANP), and Non-Geographic Number (NGN), that had been proposed in other jurisdictions, should be analyzed on a more detailed basis.
 A sixth method known as Query on Release (QOR) was introduced after the FNPSG's initial review of the available options.
 After considerable discussion, the FNPSG decided to evaluate LRN since it was the only solution being implemented in various other states.

-LRN was proposed as a permanent number portability mechanism by AT&T. Under the LRN proposal, a carrier seeking to route a call to a ported number queries or "dips" an external routing database, obtains a ten-digit location routing number for the ported number, and uses that location rooffice switch which serve and uses that location routing number to route the call to the end office switch which serves the called party.
-The carrier dipping the database may be the originating carrier, the terminating carrier, or the N-1 carrier (the carrier prior to the terminating carrier).
+LRN was proposed as a permanent number portability mechanism by AT&T. Under the LRN proposal, a carrier seeking to route a call to a ported number queries or "dips" an external routing database, obtains a ten-digit location routing number for the ported number, and uses that location routing number to route the call to the end office switch which serves the called party.
+The carrier dipping the database may be the originating carrier, the terminating carrier, or the N-1 carrier, the carrier prior to the terminating carrier.
 Under the LRN method, a unique location routing number is assigned to each switch.
-For example, a local service provider receiving a 7-digit local call, such as 887-1234, would examine the dialed number to determine if the NPA-NXX is a portable code. so, the 7-digit dialed number would be prefixed with the NPA and a 10-digit query (e.g. 679 887-1234) would be launched to the routing database.
-The routing database then would return the LRN (e.g. 679 267-0000) associated with the dialed number which the local service provider uses to route the call to the appropriate switch. local service provider then would formulate an SS7 call set up message with a generic address parameter, along with the forward call indicator set to indicate that the query has been performed, and route the call to the local service provider's tandem for forwarding.
+For example, a local service provider receiving a 7-digit local call, such as 887-1234, would examine the dialed number to determine if the NPA-NXX is a portable code. so, the 7-digit dialed number would be prefixed with the NPA and a 10-digit query, e.g. 679 887-1234, would be launched to the routing database.
+The routing database then would return the LRN, e.g. 679 267-0000, associated with the dialed number that the local service provider uses to route the call to the appropriate switch. local service provider then would formulate an SS7 call set up message with a generic address parameter, along with the forward call indicator set to indicate that the query has been performed, and route the call to the local service provider's tandem for forwarding.